constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 # Tools of Math Construction: An Aggregate Theory of Concrete Mathematics
 # by Leon P Smith, Iterative Systems

+In celebration of Rational Approximation Day 02022-07-22, and in the name of Reason and a Re-enlightenment, I offer you this study guide.
+It is an apology for the Indiana Pi Bill, and an Apology for Science, Faith, Reason, and Humanity.

 [Philosophy News Network: is Philosophy Useless?](https://existentialcomics.com/comic/365)

 [![img](external-assets/static.existentialcomics.com/comics/PhilosophyNewsNetworkisPhilosophyUseless1.png)](https://existentialcomics.com/comic/365)
 [![img](external-assets/static.existentialcomics.com/comics/PhilosophyNewsNetworkisPhilosophyUseless2.png)](https://existentialcomics.com/comic/365)

-In celebration of Rational Approximation Day 02022-07-22, and in the name of Reason and a Re-enlightenment, I offer this study guide.
-It is an apology for the Indiana Pi Bill, and an Apology for Science, Faith, Reason, and Humanity.
 If you only ever read a single suggestion, I would ask that you read "Weapons of Math Destruction", as it is directly relevant to the state of the world today and the many contemporary challenges we face.
 I suspect a great many people should probably read "The Scout Mindset" first, as preparation.

 My global suggestions consist of ten primary recommendations loosely divided into three major themes: inductive reasoning and self-awareness, ethics and morality, and the philosophy of math and science.
 These suggestions are "global" in the sense that I would recommend them to most people, with relatively few conditions or qualifications.